jb1z/OOP_22/README.md

 *We use constructor to initialize object we create with data.*

-1. In `Human` class there is a constructor with 3 parametrs:
+1. In `Human` class there is a constructor with 3 parameters:

     ```cpp
     Human(int age, int height, string name)